of graduate employers say relevant experience is essential to getting a job with them

 Why should I choose this course?

-- PRACTICAL APPLICATION – Develop your hands-on skills on work placement as well as learning in our bakeries and our cutting-edge Food Science and Innovation Suite
+- PRACTICAL APPLICATION – Develop your hands-on skills on work placement during your bakery course, as well as learning in our on-site bakeries and cutting-edge Food Science and Innovation Suite

-- INDUSTRY APPROVED – We have a close working relationship with the Worshipful Company of Bakers, ensuring our course features the latest industry techniques and developments
+- INDUSTRY APPROVED – We have a close working relationship with the Worshipful Company of Bakers, ensuring our bakery and patisserie course features the latest industry techniques and developments

 - COMPETITIONS – Take on the opportunity to showcase your talent in contests such as the Alliance for Bakery Students and Trainees’ (ABST) annual competition

-- ENRICHMENT – From Callebaut and Mondelēz to Délifrance and DuPont/Danisco, our industry partnerships offer you a wealth of opportunities for guest lectures, research, placements and visits
+- ENRICHMENT – From Callebaut to Délifrance and DuPont/Danisco, our industry partnerships offer our baking degree students a wealth of opportunities for guest lectures, research, placements and visits

 Our facilities